The principle of least action in the space of K\"ahler potentials: The action

 If $L$ is absolutely homogeneous, $L(c\xi)=|c| L(\xi)$, and vanishes only on zero vectors, then action $\cL_S$ is distance measured in a Finsler metric and is independent of $S$; the statement of Theorem 5.3 is an indication of seminegative curvature.

-The proofs will take the rest of the paper.
-First we prove them in approximate versions, with $\varepsilon$--geodesics in $\cH$ replacing weak geodesics.
+The proofs will take sections 6--9.
+First we prove approximate versions, with $\varepsilon$--geodesics in $\cH$ replacing weak geodesics.
 The approximate versions depend on two facts.
-First, that $L$ is convex along $\varepsilon$--Jacobi fields; second, as a consequence, for some Lagrangians a triangle inequality holds for triangles in $\cH$ with two sides $\varepsilon$--geodesics (Theorem 6.1, Lemma 7.2).
+First, that $L$ is convex along $\varepsilon$--Jacobi fields; second, as a consequence, a triangle type inequality holds for triangles in $\cH$ with two sides $\varepsilon$--geodesics (Theorem 6.1, Lemma 7.2).
 It is a technical point but noteworthy that the approximate results contain no error term, no $O(\varepsilon)$.
 By letting $\varepsilon\to 0$ we obtain a principle of least action in $\cH^{1\bar 1}$ (Corollary 7.4).
 Approximating weak geodesics in $B(X)\cap\psho$ by weak geodesics in $\cH^{1\bar 1}$ we obtain the same in $B(X)\cap \psho$ in section 8.
 Theorem 5.3 is proved by the same approximation scheme in section 9.

+To conclude this section we discuss smoothness of weak geodesics $v:[a,b]\to B(X)\cap\psho$.
+For fixed $x\in X$, the function $v(\cdot)(x)$ is convex, hence has left and right derivatives at every $t\in(a,b)$, that we will denote $\partial^\mp_t v(t)(x)$.
+These one sided derivatives are bounded, since $v$ is Lipschitz according to Berndtsson \cite[section 2.2]{Be1}, see Lemma 9.3.
+Let $(X,\omega)$ be complex projective space $\bP_n$ with the Fubini--Study metric.